arc-archive/api-authorization/README.md

 This element support security description for both RAML and OAS.

 - OAuth 2
 - OAuth 2 with annotation (see [RAML's docs](https://github.com/raml-org/raml-annotations/tree/master/annotations/security-schemes))
 - OAuth 1
 - RAML custom scheme
 - Pass Through
 - Api Key (OAS)
 - Bearer (OAS)

 Note, Digest authorization method is not supported at the time.
 If you are interested in this method, please, let us know.
+This component fully support all OAS security schemes.

 ## Usage

+The component extends `@advanced-rest-client/authorization-method` package to add API model support.
+The base component renders basic authorization methods.
+The element requires to apply AML's JSON+LD model to the `amf` property and scheme definition to the `security` property.

 ### Installation